stevedatadog/katacoda-scenarios/datadog-201/1-exec-dash/2-template-variables-global-time.md

 Click the **Done** button.

-Now you can set the dashboard view to either `*`, which will display metrics tagged with *any* `env` value, or `dd201`, which will display metrics tagged *onl* with the `env:dd201`.
+Now you can set the dashboard view to either `*`, which will display metrics tagged with *any* `env` value, or `dd201`, which will display metrics tagged *only* with the `env:dd201`.
 This is useful if you have used this account for other Learning Center labs with different `env` tag values.
-A real world use for this variable could be to switch between values tagged with `env:production`, `env:staging`, or `env:development`.
+A real world use for this variable could be to switch among values tagged with `env:production`, `env:staging`, or `env:development`.

 Next, update the **Performance overview of most popular pages** widget to use only the `$env` template var: ![Use only env in the page performance widget](./assets/performance_page_env_only.png)